Policies and Procedures for Summer Conference

 Health Services

 Guests should notify group leaders of any health concerns.
-Any accommodations that are to be made for participants with disability-based needs must be communicated to the assistant director of housing at least thirty (30) days prior to the group’s arrival on-campus.
+Any accommodations that are to be made for participants with disability-based needs must be communicated to the associate director of housing at least thirty (30) days prior to the group’s arrival on-campus.
 Some of the areas to consider are transportation, parking, and dietary needs.
 RIT is responsible for providing an accessible facility, e.g. rooms, handicap parking, and restrooms.
 You, however, are responsible for assessing the needs of your participants and making your program accessible to people with disabilities.

 Parking Arrangements